-Elementary Reader’s Theatre for grades 3-8 for the 2013/14 school year will meet from 5:30-6:30 p.m. on Mondays, beginning September 23, in the Children’s Program Room.
+Elementary Reader’s Theatre (ERT) for grades 3-8 for the 2013/14 school year will meet from 5:30-6:30 p.m. on Mondays, now through the end of May, in the Children’s Program Room.
 Join us and you could add yourself to this photo of some of our 2012/13 cast at their Children’s Book Week 2013 performance.

 Periodic public performances are presented, participation in these is optional.